StarAntonU/bookstore/README.md

 ---

-### How to Launch a Spring Boot Application with Maven or Docker
+### How to Launch a Spring Boot Application with Maven or Docker Compose

 Before running the application, ensure the following tools are installed and available:
 - Java (17 or compatible)